bwmarrin/dgvoice/README.md

-# dgVoice : Add music playback support to Discordgo.
+# dgVoice: music support for Discordgo.

 Include this along with Discordgo to add the ability to play audio files to a server/channel.